Dillingham, mental illness awareness Tuesday night at Festival Marketplace

-A special mental illness awareness event, Ignite Hope, is from 6:30-8:30 p.m.
+A special community mental illness awareness event, Ignite Hope, is from 6:30-8:30 p.m.
 Tuesday at the Festival Marketplace in downtown Edmond.
-There will be live performances from Kyle Dillingham and The House Session.
+There will be live performances from Kyle Dillingham and The House Session, an Irish sounding band.

-Participants can bring lawn chairs and enjoy the evening in the open air covered Festival Marketplace, located at W. 1st Street.
+Participants can bring lawn chairs and enjoy the evening in the open air covered Festival Marketplace, located at W. First Street.
+There will be a food truck.

 This event is considered family friendly and free.
 Parking is available in the attached lot or on the street.